-Brazil head into the clash at home to Australia, which kicks off at 21:15CET, on the back of a surprise defeat at Switzerland in their first game since lifting the Confederations Cup.
+Brazil heads into the clash at home to Australia on the back of a surprise defeat at Switzerland in its first game since lifting the Confederations Cup.

 Neymar is expected to feature alongside the likes of Thiago Silva and David Luiz, though Dani Alves and Hulk have been ruled out with injury.

 Both teams have already secured spots in the 2014 World Cup - Brazil as hosts and the Socceroos via qualification in the Asian region.